peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

 A character input class that implements the Unicode normalization algorithm and contains methods and functionality to test and convert text strings for normalization.
 This is similar to the deprecated Normalizer class, except it implements the ICharacterInput interface.

- * <b>NFD</b>(Normalization Form D) decomposes combined forms to their constituent haracters (E plus acute, for example), then reorders combining marks to a standardized order.
+ * <b>NFD</b>(Normalization Form D) decomposes combined forms to their constituent haracters (E plus acute, for example), then reorders combining marks o a standardized order.
 This is called canonical decomposition.

  * <b>NFC</b>does canonical decomposition, then combines certain constituent haracters to their composites (E-acute, for example).
 This is called anonical composition.